microsoft/azure-pipelines-extensions/Extensions/BitBucket/Src/DEV-GUIDE.md

 ## Authentication Notes

-OAuth support was added so Azure DevOps Bitbucket service connections can use the `OAuth` scheme.
-The runtime also accepts `OAuth2` as a compatibility alias for custom service connections.
+OAuth support was added for the Bitbucket Cloud service connection.
+The UI labels the method `OAuth`, while Azure DevOps currently supplies the endpoint using the internal `OAuth2` scheme.
+The runtime accepts both `OAuth` and `OAuth2` for compatibility.

 Important details when changing auth behavior:

-- Keep `OAuth` support; Azure DevOps Bitbucket OAuth connections use that scheme name.
+- Keep both `OAuth` and `OAuth2` support; the UI label is `OAuth`, while the built-in endpoint currently supplies the internal `OAuth2` scheme.
 - Keep OAuth token parameter fallback order: `AccessToken`, `token`, then `access_token`.
 - Keep parameter lookup case-insensitive; existing tests cover this for token and username/password auth.
 - `retireusernamepswd=true` disables `UsernamePassword` at runtime.
-User-facing guidance should recommend OAuth or Email and API Token. `OAuth2` is only a compatibility alias for custom endpoint payloads.
+User-facing guidance should recommend OAuth or Email and API Token.
+The UI label is `OAuth`, while the endpoint may use the internal `OAuth2` scheme; the task accepts both schemes for compatibility.
 - Do not log raw tokens, passwords, or clone URLs containing credentials.

 ---